 The 10-Year Capital Plan includes funding principles to make trade-offs between competing needs.
-"Protects Life Safety and Enhances Resilience" will continue to be Funding Principle #2 and the projects identified in the HCR will be considered in the planning process including evaluating how current capital budget requests support climate resilience efforts.
+"Protects Life Safety and Enhances Resilience" will continue to be Funding Principle #2 and the projects identified in the 2020 HCR were considered in the planning process including evaluating how current capital budget requests support climate resilience efforts.
+This practice will continue for the 2025 HCR update and subsequent cycles.